 - Brown rice has fewer calories.

-- Brown rice tastes earthier and has a harder texture than the softer white rice.
+- Brown tastes earthier and has a harder texture than the softer white grain.

-- Brown rice is a light brown color.
-White rice is a white color.
+- The brown grain is a light brown color.
+The white variety is a white color.

-The following table is a side-by-side comparison of the nutrients contained in 100-grams of cooked medium grain brown rice and cooked medium grain white rice.
+The following table is a side-by-side comparison of the nutrients contained in 100-grams of each one, medium grain and cooked.

 |Brown Rice – Cooked (100 g)||White Rice – Cooked (100 g)|